xingchenwan/nasbowl/README.md

 in ```./bayesopt/interpreter.py``` (running this file directly will run the code in ```__main__```).

 ## References
-We used materials from the following public public repositories.
+We used materials from the following public code repositories.
 We would like to express our gratitude towards these authors/codebase maintainers

    1. Ying, Chris, et al. "Nas-bench-101: Towards reproducible neural architecture search."